Holika Dahan story: Why Holika Dahan?

 Q: What is the story behind Holika Dahan?

-However, his son Prahlada was a devotee of Lord Vishnu and refused to worship his father.
-Hiranyakashipu tried to kill his son in various ways but failed.
+Hiranyakashipu tried various methods to kill his son, but all failed.
 Finally, he enlisted the help of his sister Holika, who had a magical cloak that would protect her from fire.
-Hiranyakashipu ordered Holika to sit with Prahlada in a pyre and burn him alive.

-But as the pyre was lit, the magical cloak flew off Holika and covered Prahlada, saving him from the flames.
 Holika was burnt to death, and Hiranyakashipu was eventually killed by Lord Vishnu, who appeared in the form of Narasimha, a half-man, half-lion deity.

 Q: How is Holika Dahan celebrated?